joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 #### What is a computer?

-There is then the companion question of what exactly constitutes a computer.
+There is then the follow-up question of what exactly constitutes a computer.
 Now, a Turing machine is a purely mathematical abstraction, like a circle or a fractal.
-We can manifest things in the real world which can be well modeled by a circle, but the abstract idea of a circle is distinct from a drawing of a circle.
+We can create or identify things in the real world which can be well modeled by a circle, but the abstract idea of a circle is distinct from a drawing of a circle.

 Likewise we can build an object in the real world which can model the behavior of the abstract Turing machine.
 And, more practically, we can build devices